CMU-SAFARI/DRAM-Bender/README.md

 From here on you may refer to the installation guide for XUSP3S.

+### Testing SODIMMs with the Alveo U200 board (this subsection is work in progress)

+We recommend users who would like to test DDR4 SODIMMs obtain a SODIMM to DIMM adapter and use it on the widely available Alveo U200 board.
+We have tested the (**TODO**: model/make/link) DDR4 SODIMM to DIMM adapter for this purpose.
+The Alveo U200 DRAM Bender prototype can test all major DDR4 module form factors/types (UDIMMs, RDIMMs, and SODIMMs) with a SODIMM to DIMM adapter.

+(**TODO**: Photo of the setup with the adapter)

 ## Simulating a DRAM Bender Design

 This section describes how to run a Vivado simulation of the DRAM Bender hardware.